hpwit/I2SClocklessVirtualLedDriver/README.md

 for this driver you need to map the led number in the X,Y coordinates to the leds number of the strips.

 ![mapping](/extra/pictures/mapping.png)

-here is the correspondant mapping function.
+Here is the correspondant mapping function.
 ```C
 uint16_t mapfunction(int pos)
 {